Projects

 Blue Macaws

 Our Costa Rican Rainforest Project is located at a biological research station on the Osa Peninsula in a mature rainforest on the Pacific Ocean.
 The Osa Peninsula is one of the most biological diverse places on earth and is under increasing pressure from proposed national transportation and hydroelectric infrastructure projects, industrial agriculture, illegal resource extraction, human encroachment, climate change, pollution, and deforestation.
-Huge strides have been made to help protect this important ecological corridor and students will work alongside researchers and scientists as they continue that progress.
+Huge strides have been made to help protect this important ecological corridor and students will work alongside and learn from researchers and scientists as they continue that progress.

 Apex Predator and Camera Trap Educational Module